flake-it/flaky-tests-bibliography/README.md

 git clone https://github.com/flake-it/flaky-tests-bibliography.git
 ```

-Now, you can type `cd schemaanalyst-bibliography` and use the BibTeX file in your own LaTeX project.
+Now, you can type `cd flaky-tests-bibliography` and use the BibTeX file in your own LaTeX project.
 Alternatively, a document that cites all of the entries in this bibliography can be compiled on an Ubuntu 16.04 LTS workstation using `pdflatex` and `bibtex`; you may also compile to a PDF file using a wide variety of other tools, such as `latexmk`.
 You can type the following commands to create the summary document.

 ```shell
 pdflatex bibliography.tex